Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 recommended since ommiting them can very easily lead to bugs (misstakes), especially in the case where you nest conditionals.

-Undefined Behaviour
+Undefined Behavior
 -------------------

 At this point it is time for the safety-instructions.
 C++ is a language that was designed to be very fast and portable which sometimes conflicts with ease of use.
-As a result the C++-standard explicitly does not always require a certain behaviour for programs that contains a given construct.
+As a result the C++-standard explicitly does not always require a certain behavior for programs that contains a given construct.

 These constructs are almost always very questionable to start with and disallowing them is usually a good thing.
-Examples include signed-integer-overflow, reading uninitialized variables and accessing unowned memory.
-Possible behaviour ranges from apperently doing what the programer expected, over randomly crashing to severe security-holes.
+Examples include signed-integer-overflow (calculating a value that is outside the representable range of int, for example by executing “`2'000'000'000 + 2'000'000'000`”), reading uninitialized variables and accessing unowned memory.
+Possible behavior ranges from apperently doing what the programer expected, over randomly crashing to severe security-holes.
 Testing what happens and trusting that everything is fine won't work too, because the next version of your compiler might decide to do something completely different.
 To illustrate this, let's look at a real-world example: